Jrmromao/prompt-craft/docs/launch-priorities.md

 ## 4. Deployment
 - [ ] **Production Deployment**: Deploy to Vercel, AWS, or another production host.
 - [ ] **Environment Variables**: Ensure all secrets and API keys are set for production.

+## Partially Implemented / Needs Review Checklist

+### 1. User Profile Page
+- [ ] User can view their profile information (name, email, avatar)
+- [ ] User can edit their profile information
+- [ ] User can upload/change avatar
+- [ ] Profile form has validation and error feedback
+- [ ] Profile page has loading and error states
+- [ ] Profile updates are persisted and reflected immediately

+### 2. Empty & Loading States
+- [ ] All lists (prompts, dashboard, community, etc.) show a friendly empty state when no data
+- [ ] All lists and detail pages show a loading skeleton or spinner while fetching data
+- [ ] Empty/loading states are accessible and visually consistent

+### 3. Error Handling
+- [ ] Global error boundary is implemented (catches unhandled errors and shows user-friendly message)
+- [ ] All forms and actions show clear error messages on failure
+- [ ] API/network errors are handled gracefully in the UI
+- [ ] Error states are accessible and visually consistent

+### 4. Input Validation & Security
+- [ ] All user input is validated on the client (length, format, required fields)
+- [ ] All user input is validated on the server (API endpoints)
+- [ ] Inputs are sanitized to prevent XSS
+- [ ] Database queries are protected against SQL injection
+- [ ] Sensitive actions require authentication/authorization
+- [ ] Validation errors are shown clearly to the user

 ---